balderdashy/sails-docs/reference/websockets/sails.io.js/io.socket.on.md

 # io.socket.on()

-Start listening for server-sent events from Sails with the specified `eventName`.
+Start listening for socket events from Sails with the specified `eventName`.
 Will trigger the provided callback function when a matching event is received.

 ```js
 io.socket.on(eventName, function (msg) {